aptech/docs/docs/CR-plotSetYTicLabel.rst

 Remarks
 -------

-The parameters of a sprintf style format string are:
+The parameters of a :func:`sprintf` style format string are:

 -  precision - a literal scalar numeral, the number of digits after the decimal point
 -  format type - one of the following letters: